 Affectionate Parody: Pulls off the tricky balancing act between joyful appreciation and subtle (and not so subtle) parody.

-Anachronism Stew: The story seems to be set in the late Rennaisance, and yet there is talk of the penal colony Australia.
-Australia was only discovered in 1606, and only used as a penal colony from 1780 onward.
+Anachronism Stew: Quite deliberately.
+For instance, the story seems to be set in the late Renaissance, and yet there is talk of the penal colony Australia; Australia was only discovered in 1606, and only used as a penal colony from 1780 onward.

 Best Served Cold: Inigo's quest for vengeance against six-fingered man Count Rugen.